The density of expected persistence diagrams and its kernel based estimation: Introduction

-Among the different representations of the form $\Psi(D) = D(f)$, persistence surface is of particular interest.
+Among the different linear representations, persistence surface is of particular interest.
 It is defined as the convolution of a diagram with a gaussian kernel.
-Hence, the mean persistence surface can be seen as a kernel density estimator of the density $p$ of Theorem \ref{mainThm}.
+Hence, the mean persistence surface can be seen as a kernel density estimator of the density $p$ of Theorem \ref{thm:main_thm}.
 As a consequence, the general theory of kernel density estimation applies and gives theoretical guarantees about various statistical procedures.
 As an illustration, we consider the bandwidth selection problem for persistence surfaces.
-Whereas Adams et al. \cite{adams2017persistence} states that any reasonable bandwidth is sufficient for a classification task, we give arguments for the opposite when no "obvious" shapes appear in the diagrams.
+Whereas authors in \cite{adams2017persistence} state that any reasonable bandwidth is sufficient for a classification task, we give arguments for the opposite when no "obvious" shapes appear in the diagrams.
 We then propose a cross-validation scheme to select the bandwidth matrix.
 The consistency of the procedure is shown using Stone's theorem \cite{stone1984asymptotically}.
 This procedure is implemented on a set of toy examples illustrating its relevance.

-The paper is organized as follow: section \ref{preli} is dedicated to the necessary background in geometric measure theory and subanalytic geometry.
-Results are stated in section \ref{statements}, and the main theorem is proved in section \ref{proof}.
-It is shown in section \ref{examples} that the main result applies to the \v Cech and Rips-Vietoris filtrations.
-Section \ref{kde} is dedicated to the statistical study of persistence surface, and numerical illustrations are found in section \ref{num}.
+The paper is organized as follow: Section \ref{sec:preli} is dedicated to the necessary background in geometric measure theory and subanalytic geometry.
+Results are stated in Section \ref{sec:statements}, and Theorem \ref{thm:main_thm} is proved in Section \ref{sec:proof}.
+It is shown in Section \ref{sec:examples} that the main result applies to the \v Cech and Rips-Vietoris filtrations.
+Section \ref{sec:brownian} deals with the study of the persistence diagram of the Brownian motion whereas Section \ref{sec:stability} provides elements to understand the stability of the expected persistence diagrams with respect to the measure generating them.
+Section \ref{sec:kde} is dedicated to the statistical study of persistence surface, and numerical illustrations are found in Section \ref{sec:num}.
 All the technical proofs that are not essential to the understanding of the idea and results of the paper have been moved to the Appendix.